Global Dynamics of Granular Media Equations via Stochastic Order

 \section{Nonexistence of Strong Ordered Pairs for Stochastic Order}

-In addition to closedness of the stochastic order mentioned in Section \ref{sec:preliminaries of stochastic-order}, almost all classical results in the theory of systems that preserve a certain partial order (monotone dynamical systems) are established on the fundamental assumption that the state space $X$ is not only endowed with a partial order relation ``$\leq$'', but is also a ``strongly ordered space'' (see e.g., Hirsch \cite{Hirsch84,Hirsch88}).
+In addition to closedness of the stochastic order, almost all classical results in the theory of monotone dynamical systems are established on the fundamental assumption that the state space $X$ is not only endowed with a partial order relation ``$\leq$'', but is also a ``strongly ordered space'' (see e.g., Hirsch \cite{Hirsch84,Hirsch88}).
 A strongly ordered space implies that the interior of the partial order relation ``$\leq$'' (referred to as the strong ordering ``$\ll$'') is a nonempty relation on $X$, and its closure is ``$\leq$''.
 The strong ordering ``$\ll$'' is a relation for which two points ``$x\ll y$'' means that there are open neighbourhoods $U,V$ in $X$ of $x,y$ respectively such that $U\leq V$, where the term ``$U\leq V$'' refers to $u\leq v$ for any $u\in U$ and $v\in V$.
 If $x\ll y$, we call $(x,y)$ is a \emph{strong ordered pair}.
-Based on the tool of order topology, especially the topology generated by the interiors of order intervals enclosed by strong ordered pairs, the theory of monotone dynamical systems and its applications to cooperative irreducible ODEs (coordinate order in $\R^d$), delay equations and parabolic equations (pointwise order in functional spaces) have undergone extensively investigation (see e.g., \cite{Smith95,HS05,Z17}).
+Based on the tool of order topology, especially the topology generated by the interiors of order intervals enclosed by strong ordered pairs, the theory of monotone dynamical systems and its applications to cooperative irreducible ODEs, delay equations and parabolic equations have undergone extensively investigation (see e.g., \cite{Smith95,HS05,Z17}).